Memphis Public Libraries: Desegregation

 Not long after the construction of the Highland branch and main library in 1951 and 1955, respectively, C. Lamar Wallis was brought on after Cunningham's retirement in 1958.
 Under Wallis's leadership a branch was built in nearly every section of the county.
 In 1973, it was decided that city and county governments would jointly fund local libraries, marking the creation of the Memphis/Shelby County Public Library system.

-Despite advancements, library facilities remained racially segregated, leading African-American accountant Jesse H. Turner to sue the Memphis Public in 1958.

 Sit-in demonstrations were also held by black college students.
 On March 20, 1960, students sat in at the Central Library and the Cossitt Reference Library.
 They were arrested and jailed.
-This event, combined with Turner's lawsuit, led to the desegregation of all public libraries in October 1960.
+This event, combined with Jesse Turner's lawsuit, led to the desegregation of all public libraries in October 1960.

 Controversy during Wallis's tenure continued; in 1969 he gained national attention for refusing to remove Phillip Roth's novel Portnoy's Complaint against the mayor's objections.
 This along with his call to desegregate Memphis's public libraries led Wallis to receive the Tennessee Library Association's Freedom of Information Award in 1998.